If you’ve ever wondered how to remove your name from Google searches, you’re not alone. You can’t remove everything but you can try. Here’s how.

 Why can’t I delete my name from Google?

 The biggest reason you can’t simply delete your name from Google or even block it from appearing in search results is that Google is an extremely strong search engine.
 It constantly crawls the internet for information.
 Google does not host the information that shows up in its results.
 Rather, like other search engines such as Bing and Yahoo, it scans third-party websites for information matching whatever is being searched.

-Simply put neither Google, Bing or Yahoo contain feature any sort of tool to block individual names, personal information from showing up.
+Simply put neither Google, Bing or Yahoo feature any sort of tool to block individual names or other personal information from showing up.

 How can I block my name from showing up online?

-Depending on how public of a figure you are and how much your name is out there on the internet, this may be a feasible task or nearly impossible.
+Depending on how public of a figure you are and how much your name is out there on the internet, this task may be feasible or nearly impossible.

 #1: Go private on social media